 3. Sponsor stewardship and mission talks, discussions, conferences, plays, movies, pageants, etc. in the congregation and in its organizations;

-4. Work in close co-operation with the district and circuit stewardship committees and encourage larger attendance at circuit meetings;
+4. Work in close co-operation with the Synod and circuit stewardship committees and encourage larger attendance at circuit meetings;

-5. Fully inform the members of their local congregation's program and opportunities to lengthen their outreach into all the world through the District and Synod;
+5. Fully inform the members of their local congregation's program and opportunities to lengthen their outreach into all the world through the Synod;

 6. Give the congregation a clear vision of the world's need for Christ and how they can supply that need;

 7. Instruct the people in the grace of proportionate giving to God's work in their own parish and in the world;